Tested: Is WordPress Good For SEO in 2024?

 Yep.
 YOAST will let you set standard formats for every page, post type, and taxonomy (categories, tags, etc) on your site.

-Here’s a template setup for category pages (SEO > Search Appearance > Taxonomies):
+Here’s a template setup for category pages (Yoast SEO > Settings > Categories & tags):

 title template